The word orthopedic comes from the Greek words:

-Occupational therapists work in a variety of different settings, including the following:
+Occupational therapists work in a variety of different settings, including:

 Home care agencies

 Physical medicine and rehabilitation, also known as physiatry, is a medical specialty that involves the process of restoring lost abilities for a person who has been disabled as a result of disease, disorder, or injury.
 Physiatry provides integrated, multidisciplinary care aimed at recovery of the whole person by addressing the patient's physical, psychological, medical, vocational, and social needs.
 The doctor who specializes in physical medicine and rehabilitation is called a physiatrist.

 A podiatrist specializes in foot care and is licensed to prescribe medication and perform surgery.

-Depending on the specific condition involved, other doctors and health care professionals may be involved in treating orthopedic conditions.
+Depending on the specific condition involved, other doctors and healthcare professionals, such as pain specialists, may be involved in treating orthopedic conditions.
 For example, a neurologist or neurosurgeon may assist in treating problems involving the spine because of involvement of the spinal cord.
 Occupational therapists may be involved in treating conditions that require rehabilitation.
 Occupational therapists often work in conjunction with physical therapists.

 Your Family's Health